xinyu1205/recognize-anything/README.md

 Both Tag2Text and RAM exihibit strong recognition ability.
-They can combined with localization models (Grounding-DINO and SAM) to develop a strong and general pipeline for visual semantic analysis.
-[Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything)
+We have combined Tag2Text and RAM with localization models (Grounding-DINO and SAM) to develop a strong and general pipeline for visual semantic analysis in the [Grounded-SAM] project(https://github.com/IDEA-Research/Grounded-Segment-Anything).

 ![](./images/ram_grounded_sam.jpg)